gem5bootcamp/lps2024/slides/02-Using-gem5/08-accelerating-simulation.md

 ## Fast-forwarding with KVM

 - KVM: Kernel-based virtual machine
-- Uses hardware virtualization extensions (e.g., nested page tables, vmexit, etc.)
+- Uses hardware virtualization extensions (e.g. nested page tables, vmexit, etc.)
-- gem5 uses KVM as the “CPU model”, i.e., the code is actually executing on the host CPU
+- gem5 uses KVM as the “CPU model”, i.e. the code is actually executing on the host CPU
-- It is fast!
+- **It is fast!**

 ### Things to be aware of when using KVM to fast forward

-- **the guest ISA (the ISA that is simulating) must match the host ISA**
+- **The guest ISA (the ISA that is simulating) must match the host ISA**
-- **the m5ops annotation must be address version**
+- **The m5ops annotation must be address version**

 ---

 ## Address version m5ops annotation

-The instruction version of the m5ops annotation we did in [03-running-in-gem5](03-running-in-gem5.md) will not work with KVM because the host does not recognize the m5ops instructions.
+The instruction version of the m5ops annotation we did in [03-running-in-gem5](./03-running-in-gem5.md) will not work with KVM because the host does not recognize the m5ops instructions.

 As shown in that session, the following error message will appear:

 ```console